HideoKojima002/TZ_for_work_but_without_ROS/README.md

  Technical task for a server with docker
 # How to run the program?

- First of all, create the VENA folder.
+ First of all, create the VENV folder.

  Install all dependencies from requirements.txt.